AbbasElHachem/qcpcp/README.md

 1) PyKrige: Benjamin Murphy, Roman Yurchak, & Sebastian Müller.
 (2022).
 GeoStat-Framework/PyKrige: v1.7.0 (v1.7.0).
 Zenodo. https://doi.org/10.5281/zenodo.7008206
 2) adjusttext: https://adjusttext.readthedocs.io/en/latest/
 3) statsmodels: https://www.statsmodels.org/devel/

+##### Note: this is an exmaple case, in the paper a modified code was used with Variogram estimation and personal kriging code.
+These are not updated to keep things simple.